The Lavin Agency Speakers Bureau

 Real solidarity and racial justice begins when we bring community into everything we do.

 How do we support racial justice?
-For JEFF CHANG, it’s about community: “When we see each other, we can feel each other, and then we can fight for each other.”
+For Jeff Chang, it’s about community: “When we see each other, we can feel each other, and then we can fight for each other.”
 He’s a dynamic Asian-American Heritage Month speaker, and The New Yorker said his quest to confront anti-Asian violence and build solidarity is both “urgent and passionate.”
-Jeff is a key commentator in the PBS series Asian Americans and has written extensively on affirmative action.
-He’s also the author of Can’t Stop Won’t Stop, an epic history of political activism, hip hop, and grassroots social change—Slate named it one of the best non-fiction books of the past 25 years.
+Jeff is a key commentator in the PBS series Asian Americans , and the author of Can’t Stop Won’t Stop, an epic history of political activism, hip hop, and grassroots social change—Slate named it one of the best non-fiction books of the past 25 years.
+In his latest book, Water Mirror Echo: Bruce Lee and the Making of Asian America, Jeff uncovers the man behind the legend, reveals how he shaped Asian America, and helps us all better understand America as a whole.

 There is no more fitting writer to chronicle an unprecedented moment in American history than Jeff Chang.Jose Antonio Vargas, Pulitzer Prize-winning journalist